satellite-image-deep-learning/techniques/README.md

 * [DeepGlobe Land Cover Classification Challenge solution](https://github.com/GeneralLi95/deepglobe_land_cover_classification_with_deeplabv3plus)
 * [solar-panel-locator](https://github.com/TorrBorr/solar-panel-locator) -> the number of solar panel pixels was only ~0.2% of the total pixels in the dataset, so solar panel data was upsampled to account for the class imbalance
 * [projects-solar-panel-detection](https://github.com/top-on/projects-solar-panel-detection) -> List of project to detect solar panels from aerial/satellite images
+* [Detectron2 FPN + PointRend Model for amazing Satellite Image Segmentation](https://affine.medium.com/detectron2-fpn-pointrend-model-for-amazing-satellite-image-segmentation-183456063e15) -> 15% increase in accuracy when compared to the U-Net model

 ### Semantic segmentation - buildings & rooftops
 * [Semantic Segmentation on Aerial Images using fastai](https://medium.com/swlh/semantic-segmentation-on-aerial-images-using-fastai-a2696e4db127) uses U-Net on the Inria Aerial Image Labeling Dataset of urban settlements in Europe and the United States, and is labelled as a building and not building classes (no repo)